Henkjan1110/intro-programming-website/data/week2/2-conditional-statements.md

 </programming-exercise>

 ## More Conditionals: else if
 In cases where there are multiple conditions to be evaluated, we use the `else if` command.
-Similar to the `else` command, the `else if` command allows us to specify an additional condition to check.
-It is placed after the initial `if` condition and can be used multiple times.
+This command is placed after the initial `if` condition and can be used multiple times.

 ```java
 int number = 3;